|

 Shaman 1 Original meaning: An Evinki sorcerer in Siberia.

 It is really very shamanic, that there is so much confusion about everything.
 In a sense one can say, that anarchy is one of the fundamental ingredients in shamanism.
-Personally I believe is one of shamanism's strengths.
+Personally I believe it is one of shamanism's strengths.
 Of course, there are those who believe it to be a weakness!

 All of this goes to show, how inadequate words are, when you try to describe shamanism.